gerardmrk/erogen/docs/setup/setup.md

 # Setup

-For brevity and simplicity, the docs will use example names and identifiers.
+To keep the docs short and concise, the docs will use example names and identifiers.
+It is up to you to replace all examples accordingly when setting up this project for yourself.

-Replace all examples according to your own preferences.

 ## 01. Domain name

 cost: `depends on the domain`

-Acquire an internal domain name from **NameCheap**:
+Sign up for a [**NameCheap**](https://www.namecheap.com/) account if you do not already have one and acquire an "internal" domain name from the site.

 ```
 erogen.host // e.g. if your public domain name is "erogen.com"
 ```

-_"Internal" domains like `.host`, `.systems`, `.admin` are typically cheap (around 9-15\$ a year)._
+_Domains like `.host`, `.systems`, `.admin` are typically cheap (around 9-15\$ a year) and are suitable for use as an internal-facing domain name._

 ## 02. Email-forwarding